Casa Ricordi: The company under Giulio Ricordi

 With the nickname Jules Burgmein, Giulio Ricordi contributed a very great deal to the prestige of the Casa Ricordi as it also produced several magazines (La gazzetta musicale, Musica e musicisti and Ars et labor), and various other once famous publications (La biblioteca del pianista, l'Opera Omnia di Frédéric Chopin, L'arte musicale in Italia, Le Sonate di Domenico Scarlatti).

 The Ricordi company also published Giuseppe Verdi's later operas, Giulio having established a relationship with the composer as a young man.
 Over a ten-year period, he convinced Verdi to give the young librettist and composer Arrigo Boito the opportunity to help him to revise the original 1857 Simon Boccanegra, a "trial run" to plant the idea of Verdi creating a new opera.
 They presented the revised Boccanegra in March 1881.
 In alliance with Verdi's wife and Verdi's friend, the conductor Franco Faccio, Ricordi's strategy was to lure the ageing composer out of retirement to compose another opera.
 While this strategy took some years to achieve, it proved to be successful, as was the opera, Otello, which brought Verdi great acclaim in Milan in 1887.
 It was followed by Falstaff in 1893, both set to libretti by Boito.

 Giulio also had the good sense to promote younger composers of merit, most especially the operatic career of Giacomo Puccini.
 Others included Amilcare Ponchielli, Alfredo Catalani, Carlos Gomes, and Umberto Giordano.
 Their relationship began in 1884 with the company's support for the printing of the libretto of the young Puccini's first opera Le villi without charge, when it premiered on 31 May 1884 at the Teatro Dal Verme.

 Fellow students from the Milan Conservatory formed a large part of the orchestra, and the performance was enough of a success that Casa Ricordi purchased the opera.
 When revised into a two-act version with an intermezzo between the acts, Le villi was performed at La Scala in Milan on 24 January 1885, and the score was published in 1887.
 To Puccini in particular, Giulio became something of a father-figure, feared (since Giulio often needed to be censorious over Puccini's dilatory work habits) but deeply trusted.

+In 1888 the company acquired the music publishing firm of Lucca & Canti; a company which had formed 10 years earlier with the merging of the publishing firms of Giovanni Canti and Francesco Lucca.
+Canti was notably Verdi's first publisher and Ricordi gained the rights to his early compositions through this acquisition.

 Additionally, under Giulio the company went into the business of printing advertising posters that were extremely popular throughout Europe in the late 19th and early 20th centuries.
 Ricordi company posters included works by celebrated graphic artists such as Leonetto Cappiello, Luigi Emilio Caldanzano, Ludovico Cavaleri, Marcello Dudovich, Adolfo Hohenstein (also known as Adolf), Franz Laskoff, Leopoldo Metlicovitz, Giovanni Mario Mataloni, Aleardo Terzi and Aleardo Villa.